Sponsor A Resident

 Sgt.
 Gray

 Sgt.
 Gray and Mr. Green were both born here at the farm in 2023.
-They are the most adorable little guinea pigs who look just like their late father Col. Mustard.
+They are the most adorable little guinea pigs who look just like their late father, Colonel Mustard.
 Col. Mustard was rescued and lived for 6 years!
 We were asked to take in a male naked or “skinny” pig (a hairless guinea pig) and thought Col. Mustard would love the company after he sadly lost his brother Professor Plum to a kidney stone blockage.
-For a year, they lived in complete harmony until one day… there were two adorable little babies in their enclosure.
+For a year, they lived in complete harmony until one day there were two adorable little babies in their enclosure.
 WHAT?
 We were shocked.
-Mockingbird doesn’t promote breeding of any kind, but the previous family had been assured the mother of these babies was male.
+Mockingbird doesn’t promote breeding of any kind, but the previous family had been assured that the mother of these babies was male.
 Turns out, everyone was wrong.
 They are very bonded and have their own room!
-They love greens, herbs, carrots and hay.
+They love greens, herbs, carrots, and hay.

 Guinea Pig